 The Lesson: Don’t Get too Hung up on the Past

-This line is likely a nod to director Rian Johnson’s bold and controversial (see #6 above) effort to take the series in new directions and bury old tropes in the eighth installment.
+This Star Wars quote is likely a nod to director Rian Johnson’s bold and controversial (see #6 above) effort to take the series in new directions and bury old tropes in the eighth installment.
 The lesson is pretty straightforward.
 Adam Driver’s near-universally popular Kylo Ren gives it all the more gravitas.

 We all have our share of the past that we carry with us.
 Some of it is wonderful and still brings light into our lives.
 Conversely, some of it has outlived its usefulness, or worse, causes harm like a scar that hasn’t healed.